Normal Reference Attention and Defective Feature Perception Network for Surface Defect Detection: Experimental Results

-Some detection results of RB-AE on the five types of texture images are shown in Fig. \ref{fig_9}.
-As we can see, RB-AE not only can reconstruct the normal texture background and repair the defects but also achieve accurate defect segmentation on all types of texture surfaces.
-In addition, as shown in Fig. \ref{fig_10}, the RB-AE is also capable of inspecting the various types of defects accurately, such as bent, broken, glue, metal\_contamination and thread.
+Some detection results of NDP-Net on the five types of texture images are shown in Fig. \ref{fig_9}.
+The NDP-Net can not only reconstruct the normal texture background and repair the defects but also achieve accurate defect segmentation on all types of texture surfaces.
+In addition, as shown in Fig. \ref{fig_10}, the NDP-Net is also capable of accurately inspecting the various types of defects, such as bent, broken, glue, metal\_contamination, and thread defects.